 Shakespeare in Stony Mountain

-After numerous false starts, and a chance meeting with the Dean of the School from Stony Mountain Penitentiary, Claire’s request to run the program in the prison went all the way up and back down the chain of command.
-Then in August 2015, three years after starting her initial inquiries, the phone rang and the voice at the other end of the phone told her she needed to fill out the clearance form and could she be there and start in three weeks!
+After numerous false starts, and a chance meeting with the Dean of the School from Stony Mountain, Claire’s request to run the program in the prison went all the way up and back down the chain of command.
+Then in August 2015, three years after starting her initial inquiries, the phone rang and the voice at the other end of the phone told her she needed to fill out the clearance form so she could start in three weeks!
+We now offer inmates two 12 week sessions a year.

 “From the first class I attended to the last class I have seen our group grow a great deal, we grew as a team.
 I think from all the laughs we got from the warm-ups we became more fearless and less worried about being judged or laughed at.
 I never thought that this is something that I could do, nor did I think this is something I would like.
 Myself and the guys were always listening and showed Arne and Claire all the respect they showed us.